Neulasta: 7 things you should know

 - Neulasta is a brand (trade) name for pegfilgrastim which may be used to prevent neutropenia.
 The actual active ingredient in Neulasta is filgrastim, but this has been 'pegylated' (attached to a chemical called polyethylene glycol) which slows down the removal of filgrastim from the body, allowing it to be given less frequently.
 This is why it is called pegfilgrastim.

 - Filgrastim is a man-made substance that resembles a human protein called granulocyte colony-stimulating factor (G-CSF).
-Filgrastim acts on hematopoietic cells (these are immature blood cells) by binding to specific cell surface receptors, stimulating the production, maturation, activation, and release of neutrophils from the bone marrow.
+Filgrastim is the active part of Neulasta, and it works by binding to specific cell surface receptors on hematopoietic cells (these are immature blood cells), stimulating the production, maturation, activation, and release of neutrophils from the bone marrow.
 This increases white blood cell counts and treats neutropenia.
 White blood cells are crucial for the immune system to fight infection.

-- Pegfilgrastim belongs to the class of medicines known as colony-stimulating factors.
+- Neulasta (pegfilgrastim) belongs to the class of medicine known as colony-stimulating factors.

 - Neulasta may be used to reduce the risk of infection in those people with cancer (other than myeloid leukemias) receiving bone marrow-suppressing anti-cancer drugs that are highly likely to cause febrile neutropenia.
 Febrile neutropenia is fever (and often other signs of infection) associated with abnormally low numbers of neutrophils (a type of white blood cell).